Thursday, 19 December 2013

 This results in a host of performance metrics: speed/pace, distance, duration and ascent/descent.
 Optional external antennas can add so that the dashboard gauges one's heart rate, power and cadence.

 Best of all, these stats are joined by caller ID and SMS alerts in your periphery, negating the temptation to take your phone out of your biker short shorts every time it beeps or buzzes.
-All of this sounds promising for athletes, whether they're cycling or playing volleyball, especially when holding a cell phone isn't part of the game.

 The Recon Jet shades can be ordered now in black or white for a bargain $599 (about £368/AU$669) with delivery expected in spring 2014.